Is it illegal to put household waste in a public bin UK

 In the past, improper waste disposal caused environmental pollution and health hazards.
 However, with regulations and facilities for responsible disposal, sanitation standards have improved and the impacts on our environment have decreased.

 By choosing the right waste disposal methods and facilities, we can contribute to a cleaner and more sustainable future.
-Let’s embrace these options and responsibly manage our waste to save our planet.
+Let’s embrace these options and responsibly manage our rubbish, including food waste and dog waste, to save our planet.
 Don’t forget, proper waste management is not just a suggestion in the UK, it’s bin-forcement!

 Conclusion: Encouraging responsible waste management practices in the UK.